MAHDTech/nix-config/nixos/system/config/virtualisation/incus/NOTES.md

 - Bootstrap server creates the Incus cluster
 - Cluster tokens are generated for member servers
 - OVN cluster continues to function
+- Member servers are not joined to the cluster yet

 **NOTES:**

 - The bootstrap server will be the only server in the 'incus' cluster
 - OVN cluster is already established and functional
+- Run `watch -n 15 'incus cluster list; incus cluster list-tokens -c n'` to monitor cluster status.

 #### Stage 3 (Cluster Joining)